 Vehicle immobilization and towing:

 In some cases, vehicles may be immediately towed to a location on campus or off campus at the discretion of Parking Services.
-All costs associated with towing and storage are the responsibility of the customer or visitor.
+All costs associated with towing and storage are the responsibility of the account holder.

-Once parking privileges have been revoked on campus due to excessive fines, payment will be accepted only in cash, by certified check, or with a valid Visa, MasterCard, Discover or American Express.
+Once parking privileges have been revoked on campus due to excessive fines, payment will be accepted only in cash, certified check or with a valid Visa, MasterCard, Discover or American Express.

 If you believe that a University parking citation was issued improperly, you have the right to file an appeal.
 First level appeals are adjudicated by non-parking members of the Transportation and Parking Services staff.
 Second level appeals are adjudicated by either the Parking Appeals Committee, composed of faculty, staff and students.

 If your written appeal is denied, you may appeal in person to the Parking Appeals Committee.
 To schedule a personal appeal appointment, call Parking Services at 607-777-2279 within seven days of the receipt of the written appeal adjudication.
 The Appeals Fee applies to this second appeal as well.
 If you are unable to attend your personal appeal and do not contact Parking Services in advance, a decision will be made in your absence.
 The decision made at a personal appeal is final.
 If the final adjudication of the Parking Appeals Committee is in your favor, your name will be removed from the delinquency system, you will be refunded the amount of the citation that was appealed, and you will be refunded any appeals fees you paid for that citation.

 If your vehicle is towed, the only available appeal is a personal appearance before the Parking Appeals Committee.
 Requests to schedule appointments must be made to the Parking Services office within 14 days of the tow.